-Please give us a call or email.
-We're very happy to schedule a confidential meeting with you to discuss your charitable interests and your thoughts about starting a fund.
+Discover your community giving story and the options available to create your own fund by walking through our Giving Workbook.
+Then, please give us a call or email to schedule a confidential meeting with you to discuss your charitable interests and your thoughts about starting a fund.
 By meeting with you personally, we can help you design the endowed fund that is specific to your needs and giving interests.
 We hope to hear from you soon!

 Kara G. Seesholtz, Chief Advancement Officer